-One could be forgiven for wondering where Airbus suddenly got a completely new model, the A220, from.
-Normally new aircraft models are years in the planning, designing and marketing.
+One could be forgiven for wondering where the Airbus A220 suddenly came from, the A220, from.
+Normally new aircraft models are years in planning, designing, and marketing.
 We normally read or hear about them as their progress toward commercial service comes closer.

 The story of the A220 starts in Canada back in the early 1990s.
 Bombardier Inc. which started its life out as a producer of snowmobiles, but by this time was a producer of regional airliners, business jets and

 mass transportation equipment saw a place in the market for a larger jet than its current CRJ (Canadair Regional Jet) offering.
 Around this time, Dutch aircraft manufacturer Fokker was in financial trouble and Bombardier began an investigation into the possibility of an acquisition of Fokker on 05 February 1996 with a view to gaining access to Fokker’s F-100.
 By 27 February of the same year, Bombardier determined it was not in their interests to proceed with the acquisition and on 15 March 1996 Fokker went bankrupt.

 Deciding to go it alone, Bombardier on 08 September 1998 launched the BRJ-X project.
 BRJ-X which stood for Bombardier Regional Jet Expansion was to be an aircraft that fitted between the CRJ and the smallest of the bigger jets.
 The bigger jets were namely, the 2×3 seat configuration jets such as DC9 / MD80 / Boeing 717 and 3×3 seat configuration jets such as the Airbus A318 / Boeing 737-500 / 737-600.
 The BRJ-X would have under-wing engine pods as opposed to the CRJ which has rear fuselage-mounted engines.
 Seating for the BRJ-X would be in the 85-100 range and the project would launch in 2003.